Skip to content

 Dota 2 takes the opposite approach.

 The map shape stays close to the original layout, with patch updates focused on item rebalances, hero reworks, and neutral-creep tuning.
 Valve’s patch notes typically focus on numbers rather than terrain.
-League of Legends matches ran shorter than Dota 2 matches across our test sessions, which mirrors the broader pacing difference.
+League of Legends matches tend to run shorter than Dota 2 matches, which mirrors the broader pacing difference between the two games.

 If you mostly enjoy the comeback rhythm of long strategic games, you’ll likely prefer Dota 2.
 Players who like deep strategy with structured RPG-style progression sometimes also enjoy our games like Summoners War picks for the slower-paced sessions between MOBA queues.